Monthly Water Report

 The Monthly Water Report provides a summary of the status of Victoria's water resources and water supplies at the end of the reporting month.
 It is based on validated water resource information provided by Victoria's 19 Urban and Rural Water Corporations and the Bureau of Meteorology.
 Each month's report is published online the following month.
 For detailed, specific and up-to-date information, please contact the relevant Water Corporation or the Bureau of Meteorology.
 Links to these organisations are located within the Monthly Water Report.

 Moderate to high streamflows were recorded throughout the North East, Central and South East of the state during September due to sustained high rainfall across the state.
 All 28 representative stations recorded flows in September, with 19 sites across the state recorded flows over 100% of the long term average.
-Tallangatta Creek at McCallums, Snowy Creek at Granite Flat, Rose River at Matong and Hollands Creek at Kelfeera, Sunday Creek at Tallarook and Wimmera River at Eversley with flows above 280% of the long term average..
+The highest average flows in the state for August were recorded at Rose River at Matong and Hollands Creek at Kelfeera, Sunday Creek at Tallarook and Wimmera River at Eversley with flows above 280% of the long term average.

 The North West and a small section along the central coast of the state continues to remain dry.

 The total volume of water held in Victoria's major storages increased by 8.6% during September, ending the month at 70.1% capacity.
 Storage volumes rose in all of the 16 monitored basins, with increases in storage ranging from 1.8% in the Latrobe System to 60.6% in the Loddon system.
 Two of the three monitored reservoirs in the Latrobe system have remained at 100% capacity since August.

 Victoria's regional storages increased by 9.7% to 70.4% of capacity during September 2016.
 Melbourne's storage levels increased by 2.1% to 68.3% of capacity over the same period.
 Melbourne's storages are 6.2% lower and regional storages are 14% higher than at the same time last year.